What if my utility bills are in my former boyfriend's or husband's name?

 - You can read the agreement to them over the phone.

-If you have a seriously ill person at home, you can keep your phone on without paying the bill for a total of ninety days, but you have to submit a new doctor's letter every thirty days.
+f you have a seriously ill person at home, you can keep your phone on without paying the bill for ninety days.
+You must submit a new doctor's letter every thirty days.

 You can also call your local legal services office for help.

-What if I don't have a sick person in the house, and my 30 day emergency period runs out before I can pay my bill?
+What if I do not have a sick person in the house, and my 30 day emergency period runs out before I can pay my bill?
 How can I call the police?

-In most areas, you can keep 911 service without paying any money you owe on the phone bill.
-Your phone line will only work for calling 911, but that is better than nothing.
-Ask the phone company for details.
+In most areas, you can keep 911 service even if you owe money on your phone bill.
+Your phone line will only work for calling 911.
+Ask the phone company if this is true for you.